-Ukrainian anti-corruption prosecutors seek arrest or US$9.83m bail for former energy minister, court sets hearing
+Ukrainian anti-corruption prosecutors seek custody or US$9.83m bail for former energy minister, court sets hearing

 Iryna Balachuk — 17 February, 09:48

-Ukrainian anti-corruption prosecutors seek arrest or US$9.83m bail for former energy minister, court sets hearing
+Ukrainian anti-corruption prosecutors seek custody or US$9.83m bail for former energy minister, court sets hearing

 Former energy minister Herman Halushchenko.
 Photo: Halushchenko on Facebook

-Ukraine's Specialised Anti-Corruption Prosecutor's Office (SAPO) plans to petition the court to place Herman Halushchenko, former Ukrainian energy minister, in pre-trial custody, with the option of release on UAH 425 million (about US$9.82 million) bail.
+Ukraine's Specialised Anti-Corruption Prosecutor's Office (SAPO) plans to petition the court to remand Herman Halushchenko, former Ukrainian energy minister, in custody pending trial or to set bail at UAH 425 million (about US$9.82 million).

 Source: Olha Postoliuk, spokesperson for the Specialised Anti-Corruption Prosecutor's Office, in a comment to Ukrainska Pravda